KrumsJr/WebPiano/README.md

 # WebPiano
 ## About
-WebPiano is a project for creating a web based basic synthesizer, using the [p5.js][] library for creating sounds.
+WebPiano is a project for creating a web based synthesizer with multiple effects, using the [p5.js][] library for creating sounds.

 [p5.js]: https://p5js.org/